-Many of the important empirical patterns related to state repression and human rights abuse identified by scholars derive from analyses of standards-based datasets like the PTS (Gibney, et al. 2018) and the CIRI Human Rights Data Project (Cingranelli, Richards, and Clay 2014).3 These projects relied on the information contained in annual reports produced by the US State
+Many of the important empirical patterns related to state repression and human rights abuse identified by scholars derive from analyses of standards-based datasets like the PTS (Gibney et al. 2018) and the CIRI Human Rights Data Project (Cingranelli, Richards, and Clay 2014).2 These projects relied on the information contained in annual reports produced by the US SD, Amnesty International, and Human Rights Watch.3 As such, these reports-and the datasets that relied on the information within them-have been invaluable resources on which much of the field's knowledge of cross-national repression has been built.